ibm-cloud-docs/Cloudant/api/advanced_replication.md

 You can manage and determine replication status more quickly and easily by using these endpoints.

-The typical process for using the replication scheduler to manage and monitor replications is as follows:
+See the typical process for using the replication scheduler to manage and monitor replications as follows:

 1. Create a [replication document](/docs/services/Cloudant?topic=cloudant-replication-api#replication-document-format) that describes the needed replication, and store the document in the [replicator database](/docs/services/Cloudant?topic=cloudant-replication-api#the-_replicator-database).